Zola Levitt

-Zola Levitt (December 3, 1938 – April 19, 2006) was a Jewish believer in Christianity who founded Zola Levitt Ministries, in Dallas, Texas, in 1979.
+Zola Levitt (December 3, 1938 – April 19, 2006) was a former Jewish believer, who became a Christian and follower of Jesus who founded Zola Levitt Ministries, in Dallas, Texas, in 1979.

 Ministry and religious works

-Known for his relatability, charisma and visits to evangelical churches dressed as a Levite, Levitt grew his organization's outreach to a national scale.
+Known for his relatability, charisma and visits to evangelical churches dressed as a Levite, and criticism of other evangelical ministries.
+Levitt grew his organization's outreach to a national scale.
 Levitt authored books and wrote, produced, and directed Judeo-Christian music and musicals.
 Furthermore, he created a popular free print publication, The Levitt Letter, which covered global news with a Messianic focus.
 He also produced and starred in his own television and radio programs, concluding each episode with his signature phrase “Pray for the Peace of Jerusalem.”
 Because Levitt sought to share the New Testament with Jews through the use of Old Testament Scripture, he drew "protest from the factions of the Jewish community, which objected to what they felt was a distortion of Jewish teachings."
 Levitt sponsored a grove in Israel to which his followers could donate trees with the purpose of making the country green in preparation for Christ's return.